jaco9419/C-Plus-Plus/README.md

 }</code></pre>

+<strong>Note:</strong> The first one (int *) passes a pointer-to-integer by value; the second (int &) passes an integer by reference.
+Both methods can be used to implement abstract "reference semantics", but in C++ you should use actual references when possible.

+When you use pointers to implement reference semantics, you pass by value a pointer to the object that you want to refer to, and you dereference the pointer to obtain the actual object reference.
+In C, where you have no references in the language, that's the only way to implement reference semantics, but in C++ you have actual reference types in the language for this purpose.

 ## 16) Destructors
 So far, you’ve learned how to create and use objects.
 But there’s another part of the object lifecycle we need to cover: how to destroy them!
 Muahahaha.